Source File

 // We use a counting semaphore to limit

-// the number of parallel I/O calls per process.
+// the number of parallel I/O calls or CPU threads per process.

 func ( *loader) ( string) (*ast.File, error) {